adityapandeydev/adityapandeydev/README.md

 # Hi I'm Aditya!

 I am a software developer who loves building systems, tools, and backend-heavy projects.
 I enjoy working across languages like  Java, Python and TypeScript, and I often experiment with compilers, automation, and low-level concepts.
 From crafting web apps to creating developer tooling and learning new technologies like Nix and Zig, I focus on writing clean, efficient, and scalable software.
-Always learning, always building.
+Always learning, always buildin.

 ## 💻 Tech Stack: